-Master ID defines which panel in a network acts as the Master panel.
+Master ID defines which panel in a network will act as the Master panel.
 Only control panels may be chosen as the Master panel.
-The Master panel retains an alarm list for the entire network and synchronizes the date and time on all panels and annunciators at 3:30am everyday.
-(The alarm list functionality is programmable for several modes of operation.
-See below for more detail.)
+The Master panel synchronizes the date and time on all panels and annunciators at 3:30am everyday.